Q&A (Symantec): Version 3.0

 Version 3.0 was released in the spring of 1988.
-Users of this version could simultaneously use a database on a local area network.
-Data records were locked so that users could be editing different records at the same time.
-If user A were editing a record it was locked from other users who would see a message saying user A was editing it and would not be able to edit it themselves.
-Stored reports and other specifications could be edited at the same time also with the same mechanism.
-Reports could be run and even if they ran slowly their results would be drawn from a consistent set of data as it appeared at the time the report began to execute, rather than include edits made during the time the report ran.
-This multiuser functionality was described by Symantec as new to the low-end PC database market.
+Users of this version could now use a database on a local area network, simultaneously.
+Data records were locked so that users could edit different records at the same time.
+If a user was editing a record, it would be locked for other users.
+These other users would merely see a message saying a user was editing the record.
+Stored reports and other specifications however, could be edited at the same time.
+Reports could be run and even if they ran slowly their results would be drawn from a consistent set of data as it appeared at the time the report began to execute.
+This multi-user functionality was described by Symantec as new to the low-end PC database market.

 With a function called XLOOKUP, Q&A 3.0 could be programmed to bring values from an external database into the currently open one—a step toward relational database functionality.